Luchador/GUD/docs/RenderOptions.md

 copies remain allocated until stage reset so queued graphics tasks cannot read freed data.
 Stage initialization resets this cache after the old queue has drained and the heap has been reset.
 This also bounds memory spent on reloads.

+Authored model lists use segment-5 addresses.
+The cache resolves these through each node's `BaseAddr` before CPU reads, hashing or invalidation, while fallback draws retain their original segmented address.
+This corrects the earlier cache entry path, which required a RAM pointer and consequently rejected native segmented lists.
+The correction also enables the existing opaque/damaged prop conversions for these lists.
+Identical offsets in different models get separate entries; source lists and collision pointers remain unchanged.

 For hardware comparison, use the same AA-Off/VI setting and camera position before and after this patch.
 Train's crate-filled cars are a useful first test.